Antibiotics only if necessary

 If you are ill and your doctor decides, based on the results of his examination, that you do not need an antibiotic because it is a viral infection, then discuss with him what you can do to get well.
 You can support your immune system by resting and sleeping well.
 Drink a lot and let the temperature rise to 39.5 degrees Celsius.
 This applies to school children and adults because viruses have an enemy: high temperatures.
 If the temperature is lowered too early, the viruses are happy and continue to multiply.

 If you need to take an antibiotic, it is important not to discontinue it too early.
 Take the whole pack!
 Otherwise, there is a risk that only the less fit bacteria will be killed and the more resistant bacteria will remain.
 They would then have a free field and could multiply unhindered, with the effect you might have a disease recurrence.
 In addition, the remaining bacteria form the first germ cell for a new resistant strain.
 Take the prescribed amount and not less.
 Also keep the recommended intervals between doses, This ensures a constant level of active ingredients in the blood and makes certain that the antibiotic can have its full effect.
 This also reduces the risk of resistant bacteria using their survival advantage and multiplying.

 A particular danger lurks in the hospital, a collection point for many bacteria.
 Strict hygiene regulations therefore apply here.
 If you are visiting someone in the hospital, wash and disinfect your hands before visiting the person.
-In this way you protect them from the transmission of pathogens that could be present on your hands.
-Even after the visit, wash and disinfect your hands to protect yourself or others from potentially pathogenic agents.
+In this way you protect them from transmitting pathogens that could be present on your hands.
+Even after the visit, wash and disinfect your hands to protect yourself or others from pathogenic agents.
 If you yourself are in the hospital as a patient, please contact the ward staff for information on hygiene.